In this guide, FPL Matthew talks in depth about his four key principles of FPL Success – Planning, Research, Team Management and Risk Management.

-FPL Matthew is arguably the best FPL manager in the world with three top 500 finishes and a further six top 10k finishes.
+He is arguably the best FPL manager in the world with three top 500 finishes and a further six top 10k finishes.
 Every week Matthew writes his FPL Team Reveal article detailing his team, captain and plans for the coming Gameweek exclusively for Fantasy Football Hub members.

 Principle 1: Planning

-Think like Kasparov
+Think like Kasparov (or Carlsen!)

-When planning transfers, I tend to look mainly around 4-6 Gameweeks ahead, with a particular eye on the next three.
+When planning transfers, I tend to look mainly around four-to-six Gameweeks ahead, with a particular eye on the next three.
 This is because, in reality, three blanks and people will be itching to sell a player, meaning price pressure if nothing else.
 Obviously, this is particularly true the more expensive the player.

 Depending on team structure, you may also want to look at players in pairs, or threes.
 I have often done this with cheaper defenders, where I am looking to rotate, trying to cover one defender’s bad fixtures with another’s good ones.

 Keeping your Options Open

-To keep things simple, I usually only consider one or two players and a fairly short-term outlook.
+To keep things simple, I usually only consider a few different players and a fairly short-term outlook.
 An example of this could be where you are undecided between a couple of ‘premium players’ and may look to use a transfer to free up cash, meaning that you can afford either the following week or even both, depending on who you sell, keeping your options open.
 Remember to factor in potential price changes when looking ahead in this way.

 Essential Planning…or not…

 All this said, there are times when I don’t look ahead much, if at all.
 That is in the special case of the “essential” player who for whom form, fixtures and perhaps price all come together in a perfect storm, presenting an irresistible.

 I’ve also had good success saving the first wildcard until much later – you can get a boost against the majority of teams who have long used theirs, but you have to balance this off against the ground you may already have lost by that point, trying to ‘chase the new template’ with free transfers whilst others are resetting their teams with an early wildcard, as well as foregoing the team value boost offered by the early wildcard.

 I think that having your first wildcard still intact can put a slightly different spin on planning, as you could make shorter-term moves, knowing that you’ll probably wildcard soon anyway, it can also give you some insurance of having the "get out of jail free" card still in your pocket.

-The second wildcard is another matter altogether as I always tend to use that in conjunction with other chips, around the “double Gameweeks”.
+The second wildcard is another matter altogether as I tend to use that in conjunction with other chips, around the “double Gameweeks”.
 Which brings me to…

-This gives a potential boost in the second DGW versus people who had to use theirs in the first one.
+This gives a potential boost in the second double Gameweek versus people who had to use theirs in the first one.
 The caveat to this is don’t go ruining your team, taking out quality players for substandard ones, just because they have an extra game in a few weeks' time.
 It’s a real balancing act.

-With doubles, come blanks and like many, I have found the “free hit” chip to be tailor-made for that particular week.
+With doubles, come blanks and like many, I have found the “Free Hit” chip to be tailor-made for that particular week.
 It almost guarantees a decent green arrow and allows you to have some fun picking some different players or punts that you wouldn’t normally look twice at.

 Principle 2: Research